 Enjoying God’s gifts is serious business (Ecclesiastes 5:19-20).
 Unfortunately, it doesn’t come easily to the those who struggle with sin.
 We know how to covet God’s gifts.
 We know how to worship God’s gifts.
 But it is much more difficult for us to enjoy God’s gifts as they’re so designed.

 Here at the Pilgrim’s Friend, my hope is to encourage all Christian Pilgrims on the heavenly travels.
 This isn’t our home, but a road.
 We are not natives to this fallen world, but through the work of Jesus we have been made into foreigners from a glorious country.
-This is the new identity of those washed in Christ’s blood.
-Pilgrim is a glorious title, but it brings us into a difficult journey.
-Therefore, I write to help strengthen my fellow travelers along the way.
+In Christ, this is our new identity.
+Pilgrim is a glorious title, but it thrusts us on a difficult journey.
+I write to strengthen my fellow travelers.

-Today, I would like to help Pilgrims by simply writing out my wife and I’s enjoyment of our new baby girl, Daisy.
-In an effort to intentionally enjoy our daughter as a gift from God, honor Him as the generous Giver, and help to call Pilgrims to enjoy God’s mercies along the way, here are my wife and I’s simple reflections to our baby girl on her one month birthday.
+Today, I want to help by writing out my wife and I’s enjoyment of our new baby girl, Daisy.
+In an effort to intentionally enjoy our daughter as a gift from God, honor Him as the generous Giver, and help to call Pilgrims to enjoy God’s mercies along the way, here are our simple reflections about our baby girl on her one month birthday.

 You are officially ONE month old!
 I have had such a fun time being your momma and have learned a TON.

 This past month I had to get over my disdain for the color pink because you look so darn cute in it.

 I never thought I’d be okay with someone else’s throw up on me and not shower immediately, or that day.